jadecobra/gym/python_tdd/docs/00_TDD_MODULE_NOT_FOUND_ERROR.md

 - `ModuleNotFoundError` - this error is raised when an import statement fails because python cannot find a module/package with the given name in this case `module_0`
 - `import module_0` - the piece of code that caused the failure
 - `tests/test_module_not_found_error.py:1: in <module>` - the file that caused the failure and the line in the file where the failure occurs
-- `Hint: make sure your test modules/packages have valid Python names.` depending on your Python version you might not see this.
+- `Hint: make sure your test modules/packages have valid python names.` depending on your python version you might not see this.
 A suggestion to help solve the problem
 - `ImportError while importing test module '/Users/johnnyblase/gym/gym/python_tdd/project_name/tests/test_module_not_found_error.py'.` - A description of the error encountered and when in the execution it occurred
 - Add the errors to the running list of Exceptions encountered
     ```